LGBTQ rights in Karnataka: Legal reforms & policy

-Karnataka introduced a 1 % horizontal reservation in public-sector jobs for transgender persons in July 2021, making it the first Indian state to do so.
+Karnataka introduced a 1% horizontal reservation in public-sector jobs for transgender persons in July 2021, making it the first Indian state to do so.
 The Karnataka State Transgender Policy (2017) outlined measures on welfare, healthcare, education, housing, and anti-discrimination; however, years later it remains largely unimplemented.

 In December 2024, the Karnataka High Court ruled that transgender persons may amend their birth and death certificates to reflect both previous and current gender/name, based on certificates issued under the 2019 Act—even without legislative amendments to the old 1969 law.

 In Ms. X vs State of Karnataka (2024), the Karnataka HC made clear that official documents can and must be updated based on certificates issued under Sections 6 and 7 of the 2019 Act, even when the Registration of Births/Deaths Act (1969) does not allow it—reinforcing supremacy of special law.
 Higher authorities were directed to propose legislative amendments aligning the two laws.

 Karnataka High Court petition on unequal tax treatment of same-sex partners

 In October 2025, a same-sex couple, Anurag Kalia and Akhilesh Godi, filed a writ petition before the Karnataka High Court challenging the interpretation of Section 56(2)(x) of the Income Tax Act, 1961.
 The petition arose after one partner was advised that a valuable heirloom gifted by the other should be declared as taxable "income", since the statutory exemption under the fifth proviso applied only to “spouses” in heterosexual marriages.

 The petitioners, represented by Dr. Dhruv Janssen-Sanghavi, contended that such exclusion violated the guarantees of equality before law and non-discrimination under Articles 14 and 15 of the Constitution of India.
-They sought a declaration that the word “spouse”, as used in the Income Tax Act, be interpreted in a gender-neutral and orientation-neutral manner, or alternatively, that the provision be read down to extend the same tax benefit to same-sex partners in long-term, stable relationships.
+They sought a declaration that the word “spouse”, as used in the Income Tax Act, be interpreted in a gender-neutral and orientation-neutral manner.
+Alternatively, it was argued that the same tax benefit to same-sex partners in long-term, stable relationships to fulfil the guarantee of the equal protection of the laws in Article 14 of the Constitution of India.

 The Karnataka High Court issued notices to the Union Government and the Income Tax Department to respond to the plea.
 The matter was listed for further hearing later in the year.

+The final hearings of the case commenced on 10 March 2026.
+It has now been listed for further hearing on 25 March 2026 at 2:30pm before Justice S. Sunil Dutt Yadav.